ChunzheRen/ChunzheRen/README.md

 -->

 - 🔭 I’m currently a Master`s student of ECE in GaTech, Atlanta, GA.
-- 🌱 I’m currently taking courses concerning Deep Learning.
+- 🌱 I’m currently taking courses concerning RL.
-- 🤔 I’m looking for help with research groups as an research intern.
+- 🤔 I’m looking for internship concerning RL.
 - 💬 Ask me about GaTech, US and other scientific staff.
-- 📫 How to reach me: cren43@gatech.edu
+- 📫 How to reach me: cren43@gatech.edu, chunzhe.ren@wsu.edu